rosicrucianom/rosicrucianom.github.io/README.md

 # The Rosicrucian Om Order - The Order Of Melchisedek

-The Rosicrucians' origin, august members of the **Great White Fraternity**, faithful apostles of the Rosicrucian Order, fade in the night of the centuries.
+The origin of Rosicrucians, august members of the **Great White Fraternity**, faithful apostles of the Rosicrucian Order, fade in the night of the centuries.

 The Rosicrucians made their appearance in all ages and all countries, under different denominations, shined only for a short instant and then disappeared to keep shinning even more, in the _unknown depths of the higher cosmos_.